oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 spec:
   # The WebLogic Domain Home
   domainHome: /shared/domains/domain1
-  # If the domain home is in the image
+  # Set domain home type to PersistentVolume for domain-in-pv, Image for domain-in-image, or FromModel for model-in-image
-  domainHomeInImage: false
+  domainHomeSourceType: PersistentVolume
   # The WebLogic Server Docker image that the operator uses to start the domain
-  image: "container-registry.oracle.com/middleware/weblogic:12.2.1.3"
+  image: "container-registry.oracle.com/middleware/weblogic:12.2.1.4"
   # imagePullPolicy defaults to "Always" if image version is :latest
   imagePullPolicy: "IfNotPresent"
   # Identify which Secret contains the credentials for pulling an image